afif-malghani-zz/afif-malghani/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a data scientist at CareCloud.
-- 🌱 Learning django, scala, dockere, kubernetes.
+- 🌱 Learning django, scala, docker, kubernetes.
 - 👯 I’m looking to collaborate on anything.
 - 🤔 Happy to take all the help you can offer and extend mine in return.
 - 💬 Ask me about anything. so, even if I may not be able to answer, it will help me out it as well.